 • The Boeing Company, founded in the Seattle area by William Boeing, was originally a boat company.
 Mr. Boeing was fascinated with flying and airplanes.

-Where to Stay in Seattle Map
+Where to stay in Seattle

-We had selected The Arctic Club Seattle - a DoubleTree by Hilton Hotel during our trip planning because of it's good downtown location.
+We selected The Arctic Club Seattle - a DoubleTree by Hilton Hotel during our trip planning because of it's good downtown location.
 Yes, this hotel is more in the southern portion of downtown, but it provides quick access to I-5 and it is a few blocks to the harbor area and a number of good restaurants that we had already researched.

-This was a very comfortable hotel, good sized room with two king beds, an office area and a good sized bathroom.
+This was a very comfortable hotel, generous sized room with two king beds, an office area and a good sized bathroom.
 The view facing south was nothing to brag about but everything else was quite good.
 If you want a view of Seattle Harbor you would need to be higher up and on the west side of the building.

-Both images are the property of Hilton Hotels
+The above images are the property of Hilton Hotels

 DoubleTree LogoClick the image above to go to the Hilton Doubletree Website